What is The Swithen?

 How does The Swithen differ from most Arthurian fiction?

-Where the majority of contemporary Arthurian fiction invents new stories, or new characters that take place in the world of the original tales, The Swithen tells the ORIGINAL stories of King Arthur and his associates, set down between the 11th-15th centuries.
+The majority of contemporary Arthurian fiction invents new stories, or new characters that take place in the world of the original tales.
+The Swithen tells the ORIGINAL stories of King Arthur and his associates, set down between the 11th-15th centuries.
 This series also begins with the birth of Merlin, where most tellings begin later, with the birth of Arthur.

 Why do these stories need to be retold?

 These stories have lasted thousand of years and inspired some of our most popular and enduring pieces of poetry, art, literature and popular entertainment.
 Yet in the majority of the original stories, the emotions are extremely sparse, the characters are vague and inconsistent, and their motivations murky.
 Additionally, the original sources are difficult for contemporary readers to read and understand.
 Finally, since epic fantasy is more popular than ever, with the prominence of Game of Thrones and Lord of the Rings, it’s time for readers to get a chance to discover the legends that inspired those works in a version that is understandable and also takes the time necessary to convey the epic scope of the work.

 What are the sources of The Swithen?

-The Swithen draws on Thomas Malory’s Le Morte D’Arthur of 1485, the Prose Merlin of approximately 1450, the Prose Lancelot (or Vulgate Cycle) of 1215-1240, Chretin de Troyes Arthurian Romances of 1170-1181, and Geoffery of Monmoth’s History of the Kings of Britain, written in 1136.
+The Swithen draws on Thomas Malory’s Le Morte D’Arthur of 1485, the Prose Merlin of approximately 1450, the Prose Lancelot (or Vulgate Cycle) of 1215-1240, Chretien de Troyes’ Arthurian Romances of 1170-1181, and Geoffery of Monmoth’s History of the Kings of Britain, written in 1136.

 What is a “Swithen?”

-“Swithen” is a Middle English word that means “burning,” and is an agricultural term that refers to the act of burning a field in order to make it fertile for a new harvest of crops.
+“Swithen” is an Old Norse agricultural term that refers to the act of burning a field in order to make it fertile for a new harvest of crops.
 As to how this concept applies to this series of books, you will find out in book three, and the concept will appear again later in the series.

 What works has King Arthur inspired?

 Anything with a “chosen one,” a legendary weapon, an orphan hero, and grand quests is directly inspired by King Arthur.
 Anything largely concerned with warring factions of warriors, kings, queens and wizards or sorcerers, has its roots in King Arthur and his legend.
 Therefore, Star Wars, Lord of the Rings, Harry Potter and Game of Thrones are just a few of the popular entertainments that have their roots in Arthurian legend.

 Is there a Meylinde?

-The character of Merlin’s mother is never named in any of the sources, so “Meylinde” is my made-up name for her.
-After Merlin leaves her at age seven (portrayed here at the beginning of Book 2), she is never heard from again!
-It seems incredibly hard-hearted that, after everything she has been through, she is just tossed aside—and never so much as named!—but these stories are brutal, and that’s one of the things we love about them.
-Still, it seems quite unfair to poor Meylinde, or whatever her real name may be.
+The character of Merlin’s mother is never named in any of the sources, so “Meylinde” is a name invented for her.
+In the actual legend, after Merlin leaves her at age seven (portrayed here at the beginning of Book 2), she is never heard from again!
+It seems incredibly hard-hearted that, after everything she has been through, she is just tossed aside—and never so much as named!—but these stories are brutal, and that’s one of the qualities we love about them.

 Will we see Meylinde again?